Sales taxes in the United States: Arizona

-Arizona has a transaction privilege tax (TPT) that differs from a true sales tax in that it is a gross receipts tax, a tax levied on the gross receipts of the vendor and not a liability of the consumer.
+Arizona has a transaction privilege tax (TPT) that differs from a true sales tax in that it is a gross receipts tax, levied on the vendor's gross receipts rather than the consumer's liability.
 Vendors are permitted to pass the amount of the tax on to the consumer, but remain the liable parties for the tax to the state.
 TPT is imposed under 16 tax classifications, but most retail transactions are taxed at 6.6%.

-Cities and counties can add as much as 6 percent to the total rate.
+Cities and counties can add up to 6 percent to the total rate.
 Food for home consumption, prescription drugs (including prescription drugs and certain prescribed homeopathic remedies), and many other items of tangible personal property are exempt from the state retail TPT; cities can charge tax on food, and many do.
 Arizona's TPT is one of the few excise taxes in the country imposed on contracting activities rather than sales of construction materials.
 Phoenix, the capital and largest city, has a 2% TPT rate.

 A use tax applies to purchases made from out-of-state online retailers and catalogs.
 A law passed in July 2011 requires Arizona residents to declare how much use tax they owe.

 Indian reservations in Arizona have their own sales taxes, and these are some of the highest sales tax rates in the United States.
 The highest sales tax in the country as of 2012, 13.725%, was found in Tuba City.

 Arkansas

 Arkansas has a state sales tax of 6.50%.
-City taxes range from an additional 0.25% to 3.5% and county taxes could be as much as 3.25%.
+City taxes range from an additional 0.25% to 3.5%, and county taxes could be as much as 3.25%.
 Including city and county taxes, the highest sales tax rate is 11.625% in the portions of Mansfield that are in Scott County.

-Since 1 January 2019, Arkansas' state sales tax on unprepared food (groceries) was reduced to 0.125% (penny per $8) from 1.5%.
+Since January 1, 2019, Arkansas' state sales tax on unprepared food (groceries) has been reduced from 1.5% to 0.125% (one cent per $8).
 Sales taxes on groceries had previously been reduced to 1.5% from 2% on July 1, 2011, to 2% from 3% on July 1, 2009, and to 3% from 6% on July 1, 2007.
 Local sales taxes on groceries remained unchanged.